wohaco/despace/vega_1_2.md

 ## Spacecraft
 After 6 months of flight, the spacecraft covered 45 million km and approached Venus.
 On June 9 and 13, 1985, the reentry landers were separated from Vega 1 and Vega 2, which deliver landers and aerostats to Venus on June 11 and 15.

 The total mass of the station when fully equipped was 4 920 kg.
-The Vega series stations consisted of two parts − a 3 170 kg flyby and a 1 750 kg lander.
+The Vega series stations consisted of two parts − a 3 170 kg fly‑by and a 1 750 kg lander.

-Data from landers were relayed to the Earth via flyby, and from aerostates − directly to the 60 − 70 m antennas of a number of countries, including the USSR and the United States.
+Data from landers were relayed to the Earth via fly‑by, and from aerostates − directly to the 60 − 70 m antennas of a number of countries, including the USSR and the United States.

-The television systems of both **flyby spacecraft** were of the same type.
+The television systems of both **fly‑by spacecraft** were of the same type.
 They consisted of two TV cameras: a long-focus camera that gave a resolution of 100 m at a distance of 10 000 km, and a short-focus camera with a resolution of 800 m, but a large field of view.
 The image of each camera was taken on a 512 × 512 matrix of silicon solar cells, in the range of 400 − 1000 nm.
-When shooting the comet, Vega occupied a fixed position in the three-axis coordinate system thanks to gyroscopes that controlled the jet engines.
+When shooting the comet, Vega occupied a fixed position in the three‑axis coordinate system thanks to gyroscopes that controlled the jet engines.
 The television system was located on a rotating platform, which, rotating according to the commands given by the television system, was directed to the comet.
-Other scientific equipment was also installed on the flyby.
+Other scientific equipment was also installed on the fly‑by.

 **The lander** was equipped with scientific instruments, as well as a drilling rig to study the composition of the soil ([WB 02](vb02.md) on Vega 2)